 Faculty Travel 2019-2020: Guidelines and Budgeting

 The guidelines for all faculty seeking financial support for travel to professional meetings between July 1, 2019 - June 30, 2020, will be the same this year as last.
-In order to make it possible to estimate the year's expenditures, please let us know of your plans by October 14, 2019, via the electronic form.
+Requests were due October 14, 2019.

 The annual maximum for all such support depends upon your position, so consider carefully which meeting(s) you can attend.
 Please note that the amounts are absolute limits.
 Fiscal limitations mean that if some people were to draw more than their allotment for their travels, others might have to do without travel altogether.
 The amounts per year are as follows: